redis/redis-om-node/README.md

 albums = await repository.search.where('title').matchExact('beautiful sto*').returnAll()
 ```

-Again, there are several alternatives to make this a bit more fluent and negation is available:
+Again, there are several alternatives to make this a bit more fluent and, of course, negation is available:

 ```javascript
 albums = await repository.search.where('title').not.match('butterfly').returnAll()